Fantastic results every time for longer lasting clean.

 Hopefully this will shed some light on how I clean rugs at Hoyles Rug Cleaning Studio and that the way I clean them, is better for the rug and helps to extend its life.
 One of the most asked questions I get is “how often should I have my rugs cleaned?” and I can tell you that in the rug cleaning industry experts tend to agree that minimum every two to three years is recommended.
 This all depends upon how much traffic (walking over) they get and I always recommend turning your rugs through 180 degrees every 3 – 6 months.

-From our dedicated rug cleaning workshop near Keighley we have been servicing both domestic and commercial clients across West Yorkshire and even boutique hotels in the Lake District for many years.
+From our dedicated rug cleaning studio near Skipton we have been servicing both domestic and commercial clients across Yorkshire & Lancashire and even boutique hotels in the Lake District for many years.

-We can offer a high quality clean for virtually any type of rug all from within our workshop so you don’t have the hassle of machines running in and out of your home or business.
+We can offer a high quality clean for virtually any type of rug all from within our rug cleaning studio so you don’t have the hassle of machines running in and out of your home or business.

 If you have questions call us on 01535 630 620 or complete the quick enquiry form today for a free inspection and quotation.